marine-cytometry/marine-cytometry.github.io/content/home.md

 title="Pseudo-nitzschia Multiseries"
 ) }}

-Since the illumination and registration optics are not in the same plane, they can be oriented at any angle[^1].
+Since the illumination and registration optics are in different planes, they can be oriented at any angle[^1].
-To detect color changes associated with energy transfer, the angular distribution of the polarization state can be determined.
+In order to detect color-changes associated with energy transfer, the angular distribution of the polarization state can be determined.
-The instrument can also be equipped for full spectral analysis.
+The instrument can also be equipped for full spectrum analysis.

 {{ floating_image(
 path="images/angular_experiments.png",